chipsalliance/chisel/docs/src/developers/scaladoc.md

 We write inline documentation of code and public APIs using ScalaDoc.

-When creating a new feature, you can view the documentation you've written by building the ScalaDoc locally with sbt:
+When creating a new feature, you can view the documentation you've written by building the ScalaDoc locally with `sbt`:

 ```
-sbt:chisel3> doc
+sbt:chisel> unipublish / doc
 ```

-This will build the documentation in `target/scala-2.12/unidoc` or `target/scala-2.13/unidoc`, and you can view it by opening `unidoc/index.html` in your browser.
+This will build the documentation in `unipublish/target/scala-2.13/unidoc`, and you can view it by opening `unidoc/index.html` in your browser.